 - How often is a player's girlfriend shown on TV?

-Skilled prop bets require some knowledge of players, the squad, the match plan of the coach or the injured players.
+Unlike fun prop bets, skill prop bets require some knowledge about players, the squad, the coach's match plan or the injured players.
 These types of prop bets can be divided into several categories.

 Skilled prop bets